sofdvine/ShaheenFalcon/README.md

 <img src="/images/browse-web-1.png" width="240px" /> <img src="/images/browse-web-2.png" width="240px" />

 ### Write and Execute automated scripts / exploits
 You can write and execute your own scripts (in JavaScript).
 Along with JavaScript inbuilt functionalities, some additional global functions (eg. `httpRequest` to send http request, `getBrowserCookies` to fetch browser cookies for a url, `getRequests` to fetch all http requests sent by browser for currently opened webpage etc.) are supported through the scripts.
 These script files are executed through [J2V8](https://github.com/eclipsesource/J2V8).
+Read more about scripts [here](/docs/script.md).

 ### View Page Source
 Menu > View Source to view page source of currently opened webpage on Shaheen Falcon Web Browser.<br/>